-8.7 Large scale sinking
+8.6 Large scale sinking

-In the DYCOMS01 experiment, the large scale sinking is added to express large scale downward motion corresponding to the Haddley circulation.
-The motion converges virtually and results mass escape to out of the system.
+In the DYCOMS01 experiment, large scale sinking is added to express large scale downward motion corresponding to the Hadley circulation.
+There is virtual convergence of motion, resulting in mass escape out of the system.

 The density loss rate is constant L: